bencherdev/bencher/services/console/src/content/learn/infoq.md

     // the process identifier (PID) for the process to be profiled. let pid: u32 = std::env::args().last().unwrap().parse()?;

-    // Use Aya to setup our eBPF program.
+    // Use Aya to set up our eBPF program.
     // The eBPF byte code is included in our user space binary
     // to make it much easier to deploy.
     // When loading the eBPF byte code,